videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-video-input-device.md

 slug: change-video-input-device
 ---

-# Change Video Input Device
+# Change Video Input Device - React Native

 During the meeting at any point a participant wishes to switch his/her input video device, it can be done using the below mentioned methods.